Coping Skills For Depression And Divorce

 The efficacy of online therapy

 Online therapy has been shown to be effective by numerous peer-reviewed studies.
 In a randomized controlled study of an online therapeutic intervention for divorced individuals, researchers found that participants experienced “significantly reduced anxious, depressive, and somatization symptoms.”
 These results were taken at one-year follow-up, and researchers found that their magnitude was large in effect size.
+Another study shows that online therapy is also effective for adjustment disorder and several other mental disorders, including bipolar disorder and substance use disorder.

 Takeaway

 While a divorce may be the wisest option for a couple who cannot repair their relationship, this doesn’t necessarily make it any less difficult.
 Going through a divorce, especially without the right support, can lead to significant mental health challenges, including depression.
 If you’re experiencing depression following a divorce, you don’t have to face it alone.
-With BetterHelp, you can be matched with a therapist who has experience helping people with depression and other mental health challenges after a divorce.
+With BetterHelp, you can be matched with a therapist who has experience helping people with depression and anxiety after a divorce.
 Take the first step toward healing from depression and contact BetterHelp today.

 Depression is treatable, and you're not alone